-Supplements containing BCAAs, or branched-chain amino acids, are popular with bodybuilders and athletes for boosting muscle growth and performance.
-Limited research suggests that BCAAs may also have some other health benefits.
+Supplements containing branched-chain amino acids (BCAAs) are popular for boosting muscle growth and performance.
+Limited research suggests that they may provide other health benefits as well.

 BCAAs are essential amino acids.
 The three BCAAs are leucine, isoleucine, and valine.